CDavantzis/SSW690-Project/README.md

 Project:
 --------

-	Can be forked from github: https://github.com/CDavantzis/SSW690-Project
+	Can be forked from GitHub: https://github.com/CDavantzis/SSW690-Project

 Objective:
 ----------